physicslucy/NMSSMPheno/README.md

 3) Analyse with MadAnlaysis (TODO)

-This system has been designed to run on the 2 batch systems:
+This system has been designed to run on various systems:
-- HTCondor system at Bristol (Advice: do it inside of `CMSSW_7_4_4_ROOT5` environment to avoid compiler horror)
+- Soolin at Bristol (HTCondor batch system)
-- PBS-based systems, for use at Soton
+- Iridis at Southampton (PBS batch system)

 ##Installation